abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 # Instrument case
-The key requiremnts for casing are that an enclosure blocks out all environmental light and secondly that it provides a thermally insulating environment for the PID to reach a stable 65oC.
+The key requirements for casing are that the enclosure blocks out all environmental light and secondly that it provides a thermally insulating environment for the PID to reach a stable 65oC.
 Our implementation of the FABL-8 involved a robust briefcase style plastic box and inner acrylic partition that was used to mount the heating block.
 While this specific setup was ideal for transportation and storage, any casing configuration that meets the abovementioned requirements will suffice.
 We have here detailed our case configuration which may be useful as a guide.

 ## Parts list
 | Part: | Quantity: | Link: |